MayCXC/maycxc.github.io/_posts/2019-2-21-recursive-streams.md

 Okay, I get it, the explicit type is a little cheesy.
 The chain of operations is unrolled into a single layer, but it is longer.
 We transform the Optional into a Stream before the recursive case, and take advantage of the Optional result of the reduction to handle the singular file case instead.
-Unfortunately, that Optional comes after the recursion.
-What if we want it at the tail?
+My only complaint is that the Optional comes after the recursion.
+What if we want the recursion at the tail of our operations?

 {% highlight java %}
 public final Function<File,Stream<File>> traversal = f -> Optional